 1) Abbaye aux Hommes

-William was on a trip back home to visit his wife Mathilde when he was killed.
+William was on a trip back home to quell unrest in Normandy when he was killed.
 He had already begun construction on the grand Abbaye aux Hommes and the Abbaye aux Dammes by that point.

 William had ordered the construction of the two abbeys as a way to ask for repentance from the Catholic church for having married his closely related cousin, Mathilde of Flanders.